iapyeh/sshscript/v3a/SSHScript v3 Documents/troubleshooting-installation.md

 SSHScript v3.1 requires Python 3.11 or newer.
 Use the same Python interpreter for installation and execution to avoid most environment problems.

-> **Release status:** v3.1 is currently beta source.
-PyPI presently publishes
+> **Release status:** SSHScript 3.1.4 is the current Production/Stable release
-> v2.0.2, so `pip install sshscript` does not install the version documented
+> on PyPI.
+These instructions cover the supported 3.1.x line and were last
-> here.
+> verified with 3.1.4.
 Start with
 > [Installation and Verification]({{ site.baseurl }}/v3a/getting-started/installation-and-verification/).

 ## Confirm the interpreter